ptaranti/RaspberryPiCluster/README.md

 # RaspberryPiCluster

-Config files for a Haddop + Spark + Postgresql raspberry cluster (ubuntu 20.04)
+Config files for a Haddop + Spark + Hive  + Kafka + Postgresql raspberry cluster (ubuntu 20.04)

-This repository contains the filesystem structure for two nodes - P1 (master) and P2 (worker) The only files I am going to save are the ones required for configuring the server (networking) and the servers.
+The files in this repository are the ones you need to create/update in order to set up your cluster.

+I did it in a raspberry pi 4 4gb cluster (3 nodes), but any instalation with enough resournces should do - such as virtual machines.